 How will this project solve this problem?

 These women are skilled farmers, they can support themselves and feed their children if they have a little land.
 Our farm cooperative will provide them with shelter and place to grow food.
 That's the essential needs, without which they will stay trapped in abuse.
 This project is sustainable in one year.
-We've purchased two plots of land in the village of Mankhu and are moving women in now.
-We need to construct much more housing however as we can't meet the demands for occupancy on this farm.
+We've purchased two plots of land in the village of Mankhu and sixteen women live there. .
+We need to construct much more housing however as we can't meet the demands for occupancy.

 Potential Long Term Impact